+- Documentation from the Utility confirming that Project's Commercial Operation Date.

 - Actual commercial operation date.

 - Meter ID number for the solar facility.

 - Utility account ID for the solar facility.

 These pieces of information must be provided for the Program Administrator to begin receiving meter data from the Project and calculating bill credits for Participants.